ZackAkil/deep-tic-tac-toe/README.md

-# deep-tic-tac-toe
+# Deep tic-tac-toe
-Using reinforcement learning to learn to play tic tac toe.
+Used deep reinforcement learning to train a deep neural network to play tic-tac-toe and deployed using tensorflow.js.

 # [Play game](https://zackakil.github.io/deep-tic-tac-toe)